 *His son William Rathburn “Sutherland” Groves graduated M.D. from The University of Toronto Faculty of Medicine in 1935, just prior to his father’s death.
 He died in Vancouver on the 6th of May, 1948.
 He was 38 years old.

 **His father Dr. Abraham Groves (08 September 1847-12 May, 1935) opened a hospital called the Royal Alexandra in 1902 in Fergus.
-His father pioneered the appendectomy and was the first to perform it in Canada.
 Dr. Abraham Groves was a pioneer in the use of antiseptics and sterilization.
 In 1935 Dr. Abraham Groves gave the Hospital to the Community of Fergus and it was rebuilt and renamed Groves Memorial Community Hospital.
 A new Groves Memorial Community Hospital will be opened on the North River Road, between west of Fergus and east of Elora in 2020.

 Photo: Courtesy of Wellington County Museum and Archives ph 15404.